mountaineerbr/shellChatGPT/README.md

 ### Voice In and Out + Chat Completions

-🗣️ Chat completion with speech in and out (Whisper plus TTS):
+🗣️ Chat completion with speech in and out (STT plus TTS):

     chatgpt.sh -ccwz

-Chat in Portuguese with Whisper and set _onyx_ as the TTS voice:
+Chat in Portuguese with voice-in and set _onyx_ as the TTS voice-out:

     chatgpt.sh -ccwz -- pt -- onyx